Mythventor/Voice-To-Text/README.md

 ## Requirements
 - Python 3.10 or higher
-- `ffmpeg` for audio format conversion (ONLY if you would want to use additional audio format other than '.wav')
+- `ffmpeg` for audio format conversion (ONLY if you would want to use additional audio format other than `.wav`)

 ## Installation